shrikantchine/dsa_vault/DSA/Notes/1-D array.md

 ### Improvements = Kadane’s algorithm

-Lets consider cases: - All elements are positive => Ans is sum of all elements - All elements are negative => Ans is largest element in the array OR smalles absolute value in the array - If positives are present in between negatives => Sum all positives
+Lets consider cases:
+- All elements are positive => Ans is sum of all elements
+- All elements are negative => Ans is largest element in the array OR smallest absolute value in the array
+- If positives are present in between negatives => Sum all positives

 ```
 Example: